Q. Can I be spotter?

 Q. How do I register for the Website?

 A. Your information is entered into the database by your instructor within a few weeks of your class.
-You will not be notified when your account is ready.
-However, you can try to set your password two weeks after class by visiting the "Forgot Login?" page and using your call sign as your username, and the email you provided at class.
-If your information is not found two weeks after class, wait a week and try again.
-If it's still not found, use the contact form below, or email email@example.com.
+New spotters: you will receive an email notification when your account is created.
+If you previously had a MSW ID but have never logged into the site, try to use the "Forgot Login?" feature and check "Lost Password" using your call sign as the username, and the email address provided on the class roster.
+If your account is not found, use the contact form below, or email email@example.com for help in locating your account.

 Q. I have additional questions.
 Who do I ask?